- Purchasing Ethics

 It is the position of the General Services Commission that this requirement upon members or employees of the Commission applies to officers or employees of any state instrumentality, such as The University of Texas at San Antonio, when they are involved in purchases under the authority delegated by the Commission.

 State contracts are issued by the Texas Procurement and Support Services (TPASS) for frequently used items.
 When ordering from the contract, no bidding is necessary as bids have already been taken by the TPASS.
-Contract information is available electronically in the purchasing module of Point Plus or online at Texas Procurement and Support Services Search
+Contract information is available online at TxSmartBuy.

 The Texas Procurement and Support Services (TPASS) issues annual contracts to take advantage of volume purchasing discounts and to reduce repetitive bidding on commonly used items.
 A large variety of items are covered by these contracts.
 These include supplies, equipment, materials, and services.